alnorth/wintersmith-csv/README.md

 wintersmith-csv
 ===============

-A Wintersmith plugin for processing CSV files
+A [Wintersmith}(https://github.com/jnordberg/wintersmith) plugin for processing CSV files.

+CSV files will be served as normal, but the data they contain will be available in the content tree.
+It's added as `data` on the file's object.

+Install using `npm install -g wintersmith-csv` and add to your `config.json` in the usual way.